Updated 24th January 2021

 - We are ensuring amenities are available to wash hands on board our trains and at our stations, with a well-stocked supply of soap, water and drying facilities.
 However, hand sanitiser is not available so please carry your own hand sanitiser.

-- If you would like to see a video highlighting all the precautions Chiltern have taken and precautions you can take to keep everyone safe, please click here.
+Watch this video highlighting all the precautions Chiltern has taken and precautions you can take to keep everyone safe:

-- We have returned to normal opening and closing times for our ticket offices.
-Check your station here.
+- We have returned to normal opening and closing times for our ticket offices and waiting rooms.
+Check your station here for a full list of the facilities.

 - I need assistance to complete my journey.
 Will this still be available?

-If you need assistance to go by train, staff will continue to provide help.
+- If you need assistance to go by train, staff will continue to provide help.
 If you know you are going to be travelling, you can call 03456 005 165 (selecting option 3 then option 3 again), to book assistance before 10:00pm the day before travel, and our assisted travel team will make special arrangements for travel from all our stations.
-If you are deaf, hard of hearing or speech impaired, use the NGT app and dial 0870 240 9598 and request 03456 005 165 (selecting option 3 then option 3 again)
+If you are deaf, hard of hearing or speech impaired, use the NGT app and dial 0870 240 9598 and request 03456 005 165 (selecting option 3 then option 3 again) Turn up and go is also available.
+For more information on assisted travel please click here.

 - Passengers can book assistance in advance to ensure that staff are prepared for your journey.

 - Different rail operators might have different approaches and we advise that you should check with all operators you are using and we encourage you to book if using several operators in a journey.